 - Use static lists whenever possible.

-- Avoid dynamic lists and nested dynamic lists.
+- Avoid nested dynamic lists.

 - Keep the segmentation queries that build your dynamic lists simple, especially for lists that will be used in journeys that run frequently.
 For example, if you have multiple groups of criteria in your segmentation query, remove any that may be repetitive.